paulevanmac/database-server/README.md

 ## Deno database server

-This is a simple database server written from scratch using Deno.
+This is a simple database server created with Deno and TypeScript.
 To try it out, please follow the steps below.

 Install Deno: